-Amounts owed to Group companies falling due after more than one year include interest bearing loans of £61 million (last year: £129 million).
-The interest rate earned is set annually and was based on EURIBOR.
-The loan is unsecured and repayable on 17 June 2025.
+Amounts owed to Group companies falling due after more than one year include interest bearing loans of \pounds 87 million (last year: \pounds 61 million).
+The interest rate earned is set annually and was based on SONIA +0.9% at the most recent update.
+The loans are unsecured and repayable on 17 June 2029.

-Amounts owed to Group companies falling due within one year include interest bearing loans of £73 million repayable on 17 June 2024 (last year: £nil).
-The interest rate earned is set annually and was based on SONIA plus adjustment spread of \pm 0.9% at the most recent update.
-The remaining amounts of £29 million are unsecured, interest free and repayable on demand (last year: £66 million).
+Amounts owed to Group companies falling due within one year include interest bearing loans of \pounds 62 million repayable on 17 June 2025 (last year: \pounds 73 million).
+The interest rate earned is set annually and was based on EURIBOR + 0.9%.
+The remaining amounts of \pounds 37 million are unsecured, interest free and repayable on demand (last year: \pounds 29 million).